Glossary of Formal Languages and Compilation

 → See L8

-?N construction that captures an arbitrary portion of the string.
-In PROD mode: capture on the left side, re-injection on the right side (context-sensitive rewriting between grammars).
-In ANAL mode: pattern matching to test membership.
-Works in both directions — see B8.
+The ?N construction that captures an arbitrary portion of the string.
+In PROD mode: capture on the left side, reinjection on the right side (context-sensitive rewriting between grammars).
+In ANAL mode: pattern matching for membership testing.
+Works in both directions—see B8.

 X